 - Government Issued ID: Absolutely must.
-It should be same name as on title.
+It should be the same name as on title.

 - Proof of Residency: A utility bill or other evidence of residency by same name as on the pink slip.

-- Keys: A working set of all keys to the vehicle, in case it needs to be repossessed.
+- Keys: A working set of all keys to the vehicle, if it needs to be repossessed.

 - Valid References: Usually names, addresses and phone numbers of at least 2 people.